 - Library tours: Tours of the Library will be taking place at various times during the week.
 No need to book, just turn up.
 All tours start just inside the Library entrance on the ground floor of the School.
 For tour times and other training events see www.soas.ac.uk/library/events

-- Local area tours: Walking tours of the local area and Russell Square campuses will take place each day during the week.
-There is no need to book, just turn up and join our student ambassadors.
+- Local area tours: Walking tours of the local area and Russell Square campuses will take place each day during Monday 23rd -Thursday 26th September:

 Questions?
 Lost?
-Find a Welcome Week volunteer (wearing purple jackets) on campus throughout the week, and they’ll be able to help you on your way!
+Find a Welcome Week volunteer on campus throughout the week, and they’ll be able to help you on your way!
 Alternatively, please visit the Student Hub on the lower ground floor of the Paul Webley Wing.